flame-code/FLAME/docs/minhocao.rst

 ..
 ..  **beta3**: (real) Feedback parameter to adjust the kinetic energy of the MD escape trials.
 ..
 Reduces the kintetic energy whenever an MD escape succeeds
-..  and ends up into a new mimimum.
+..  and ends up into a new minimum.
 ..  beta3 must be smaller than one.
 ..
 ..      default: ``1.d0/1.05d0``